ricsirigu/ricsirigu.github.io/src/data/blog/cyber-resilience-act-ten-common-misconceptions-about-cra-compliance/index.md

 In other words: “it is not mine” is not an excuse.

 ---
-## CRA Misconception #8: Only large chabges matter under the CRA
+## CRA Misconception #8: Only large changes matter under the CRA
 It is the size of the change that makes the difference.

 No. Under the Cyber Resilience Act, the assessment does not depend on the size or complexity of the change, but on its impact on the product’s risk profile.